Conferences & Events

 - HEISC Information Security Guide Editorial Board (HEISC-GUIDE)

 - HEISC Technologies, Operations, and Practices (TOP) Working Group (HEISC-EP)

 In addition, the Security Professionals Conference, sponsored by HEISC, brings together information security professionals, IT staff, and others from across the higher education community.
 The program committee works together from the initial program planning stages through on-site conference support and develops the themes, organization, and content for the conference.
-Find out more about volunteering for the committee.

 Finally, HEISC hosts the following groups, which include members on an invite-only basis:

-- HEISC Leadership Team (HEISC-LEAD)
+- HEISC Advisory Committee (HEISC-LEAD)

 - HEISC Mentor and PD Team (HEISC-PD)